Desk organization has always been a difficult proposition.

 1. Keep Your Computer in Front of You

-This helps you stay focused, but it should also be in a comfortable position with your back up straight.
+Keeping you computer in front of you helps you stay focused, but it should also be in a comfortable position with your back up straight.
 Give yourself enough room, about 1.5 feet in front of you.

 Once I had a desk setup where my office phone was on the left side of my computer.
 But I was right-handed.
 What does that have to do with anything?
 Every time I was on a call, I had to reach across my body to get the phone.